shukriadams/arewedown/README.md

 - use docker/docker-compose-yml as base for your docker-compose file.

 ## Tests

+One of the main reasons for Are We Down? is to make it simple to write custom uptime tests in Javascript.

 - Tests are JS modules which export async functions.
 - Tests must throw exceptions when they fail.
 The entire exception will be presented as the failed reset.